 Canada

 In October 2022, the Canadian Securities Administrators (CSA) announced that it is actively considering the impact of international developments and how they may impact or further inform the proposed climate-related disclosure rule which was published in October 2021.
-More recently, on July 5, 2023, the CSA issued a statement indicating that CSA staff intend to conduct further consultations to adopt disclosure standards based on ISSB standards, with modifications considered necessary and appropriate in the Canadian context, and that a further market update from the CSA will follow in the coming months.
+More recently, in a March 2024 news release, the CSA welcomed the launch of the CSDS and indicated that once the CSSB consultation is complete and its standards are finalized, the CSA anticipates seeking comment on a revised rule setting out climate-related disclosure requirements.

 In a recent Staff Notice on its continuous disclosure review program activities for the years ended March 31, 2022 and 2021, CSA staff indicated that they have observed an increase in “greenwashing” in continuous disclosure documents as well as voluntary documents, such as sustainability or ESG reports and public surveys.
 CSA staff note that when describing current and proposed ESG related activities, issuers should avoid using misleading promotional language.
 Further, the staff notice highlights that statements regarding carbon neutrality will generally constitute forward-looking information (FLI).
 The issuer must have a reasonable basis for the FLI, identify the material risks factors that could cause actual results to differ materially, state the material factors or assumptions used to develop the FLI and describe its policies for updating the information.